 Here is an opportunity to step back in time; step on the tram, and take it in to town.
 Stroll around the shops, watch the children whipping their spinning-tops in the street.
 Talk to the shopkeepers.
 They will tell you of the benefits of their wares.
 Go to the cinema, slide down the helter-skelter.
 Picnic on the canal side with a bag of chips.
 Watch the pigs in the back-yard of a cottage that is sinking into the ground because of the mine workings beneath it.

-The Black Country Living museum recreates Black Country life in the 1800s and early 1900s.
+The Black Country Living museum recreates Black Country life from in late 1800s up to the 1930s.
 The buildings are original – moved here to save them from development, and costumed staff bring the period to life.